-The Internship in the programme curriculum and the extra-curricular events scheduled by the Faculty allow students opportunities for labour market orientation.
+Although the extra-curricular events scheduled by the Faculty are appreciated, the panel proposes to promote labour market orientation activities in the programme.
 The involvement of the External Advisory Board in aligning the programme to professional field requirements is positive.
 The panel advises to strengthen the contacts with alumni of the programme.